9.2.5 The (Plot Details) Stack Tab

 Normalize to Percent for Cumulative/Incremental

-The Normalize to Percent for Cumulative/Incremental check box is only available when the Offset is set to Cumulative or Incremental and is supposed to be used for 2D Column/Bar plots.
-When this box is selected, the Y axis displays percent and each stack of columns/bars sums to 100%.
+The Normalize to Percent for Cumulative/Incremental check box is only available when the Offset is set to Cumulative or Incremental and can be used for 2D Column/Bar plots, Area plots, Line plots, Scatter plots and Line+Symbol plots.
+When this box is selected, the Y axis displays percent and each stack of plots sums to 100%.

 Show Connect Line on Stacked/Floating Column/Bar